 Climate change, habitat and biodiversity loss, food and water security, and global health are among some of humanity’s biggest challenges.
 These issues are interconnected and require social researchers and scientists to work together to develop solutions.
 The Deakin Science and Society Network reaches across the disciplinary divides of our universities and institutions, and the divides between research, policy and practice.
 We emphasise the effective communication and translation of research, as the benefits of knowledge can’t be fully realised unless information is shared widely across different audiences.

 The Deakin Science and Society Network supports science-literate social research and socially-engaged science that makes an impact.

-Contemporary societies are saturated with data, with almost every aspect of professional and social life now digitised in some way.
-This ‘datafication’ of society promises enormous benefits as well as challenges.
-Bringing together researchers in artificial intelligence, data science, human computer interaction and IT with sociologists, anthropologists, artists, and policy scientists, the ‘Data Cultures’ theme engages with intelligence and machine learning systems; data ethics; wearable, intimate and surveillance technologies; social media, “fake news” and the democratisation of data.
+The advent of Big Data (and small data) technologies and the reach of social media have increased connectiveness while altering the boundaries between private and public life.
+The ‘datafication’ of societies promises enormous upstream/downstream data access and enablement.
+There is a concern too for disruption as well as cognitive capitalism with subsequent challenges and risks.
+Bringing together researchers in artificial intelligence, data science, human-computer interaction and IT with sociologists, anthropologists, artists, and policy scientists, the Data Cultures theme engages with digital intelligence and machine learning systems for what issues are raised in regard to data ethics, security and the value of privacy; wearable, intimate and surveillance technologies; “fake news” and the democratisation of data.